joaomede/Auto-Deploy-Docker/README.md

 * Question 2 - My container is just an environment, it is incomplete, it requires a lot of manual settings, like installing local application and various types of volume binds, I can configure it with this automatic deployment system.
 > R - No, as stated earlier, the deployment will only take place well with fully insulated containers and prepared to run quickly

 ## Ok, I want to use, what kind of parameter can I define?
 it is possible to define:
-- the image name
+- Image Name
-- container name
+- Container Name
-- commands
+- Commands
-- volume bind
+- Volume bind
-- Work dirand
+- Work Dir.
 - Environments variables
 - Tty
-- and more settings
+- and more settings...

 ## I understand that he performs a routine, what are the steps of these routines?
 - 1 Stop the container